How to Take a Semester Off College

 For some of you, the semester away from school may have been less of a choice and more of a requirement.
 If you experienced burnout prior to taking time off, bad grades may have led to your break.
 If this is the case, keep your head up and know that you are your own best support system.

 Continue to keep your confidence up, even when people ask why you are not back at school.
-Be honest with yourself about what mistakes you may have made to get in the situation and start working on correcting them.
+Be honest with yourself about what mistakes you may have made to get into the situation and start working on correcting them.
 Take it a step beyond and start working on solutions for when you get back to college so you do not end up in a similar situation later.

 The most important thing to do is stay motivated no matter what the situation is.
-College can often be like a 12 round boxing match.
+College can often be like a 12-round boxing match.
 Just because you got knocked down in the early rounds does not mean you cannot still win the fight.
 Use the time off to your advantage.
 Make a plan, stay busy, keep your mind sharp, and continue talking to people around you.
 At the end of it all, you will be happier for it.